Nathalie Loiseau: Political career

 On 21 June 2017, Loiseau succeeded Marielle de Sarnez as the French Minister for European Affairs.

-Louiseau has been a Member of the European Parliament since the 2019 European elections.
-She has since been a member of the Committee on Foreign Affairs and the chairwoman of its Subcommittee on Security and Defence.
+Loiseau has been a Member of the European Parliament since the 2019 European elections.
+She has since been a member of the Committee on Foreign Affairs and its Subcommittee on Security and Defence, the latter of which she chaired from 2019 to 2024.
 In 2020, she also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

 In addition to her committee assignments, Loiseau is part of the Parliament's delegations for relations with the Maghreb countries and the Arab Maghreb Union; to the Parliamentary Assembly of the Union for the Mediterranean; and for relations with the NATO Parliamentary Assembly.
 She is also a member of the European Parliament Intergroup on Children’s Rights the European Parliament Intergroup on LGBT Rights and the MEPs Against Cancer group.
 Since 2021, she has been chairing the Parliament's delegation to the EU-UK Parliamentary Assembly, which provides parliamentary oversight over the implementation of the EU–UK Trade and Cooperation Agreement.

+Loiseau was re-elected as an MEP following the 2024 European Parliament election.
+She was selected by the European Union as the chief of mission of its observation team to monitor the 2025 Kosovan parliamentary election.